laminas/getlaminas.org/data/blog/2024/2024-08-05-using-laminas-continuous-integration.md

 ### Conclusions

-Laminas CI in a CI pipeline can be advantageous, especially for projects built with the Laminas//Mezzio microframework, but also for any other framework or library, given its broad range.
+Laminas CI in a CI pipeline can be beneficial, especially for projects built with the Mezzio microframework or using Laminas components.
+It's valuable for any other framework or library, given its broad range.

 - **The CI pipeline can be optimized for PHP-specific tasks** because Laminas is designed specifically for PHP applications.
   The tasks range from dependency management with Composer, to code style checks, to running PHPUnit tests.